Join this month for a chance to win AirPods. Learn More

 We host retirement planning workshops throughout the year.
 Our workshops cover much of the information we’ve shared in this post in more detail.
 It’s also a chance to learn more about our health insurance for education sector retirees.

-Join RTOERO now for seamless post-retirement benefits and member benefits.
-Your membership is free until you retire.
+Join RTOERO now for seamless post-retirement member benefits.
+Membership is free until you retire or join our Entente Group Insurance Program.

 Find out which RTOERO district you’re part of and see if there’s an event you can join.